Impure Simplicial Complexes: Complete Axiomatization: Soundness

-\begin{remark} The proviso that $\Gamma_0 \ne \varnothing$ and the special case for derivations from the empty set are necessary due to the lack of boolean constants in the language, which makes it problematic to interpret the empty conjunction. \end{remark}
+\begin{rem} The proviso that $\Gamma_0 \ne \varnothing$ and the special case for derivations from the empty set are necessary due to the lack of boolean constants in the language, which makes it problematic to interpret the empty conjunction. \end{rem}